 Manchester Airport History

-Did you know that its original site was in Barton and when the new site at Ringway was complete, the Duke of Edinburgh opened it?
+Did you know that its original site was Barton Aerodrome and, when the new site at Ringway was complete, it was officially opened in 1938?

 manchester airport history